RavenousLegs

 1. Trek in the Great Himalayan National Park

-Great Himalayan National Park is recognised as UNESCO World Heritage Site.
-It is home to various endangered species of wildlife like snow leopards and Jujuranas (western tragopan).
-As per your fitness and comfort level, you can choose any number of days to trek in the GHNP.
-Trekking by the Tirthan River to the source Tirath glacier through the treacherous jungles would be an experience of a kind.
-For birding and wildlife spotting, make sure you go only with experts.
-A short 1 day trek to Rolla with overnight camping in the GHNP can be a wonderful experience.
+Great Himalayan National Park, a UNESCO World Heritage Site, is home to various endangered species of wildlife, including snow leopards and Jujuranas (western tragopans).
+Depending on your fitness and comfort level, you can choose any number of days to embark on a trek in the GHNP.
+Trekking along the Tirthan River to the source of the Tirath glacier through the treacherous jungles offers an unforgettable experience.
+For birding and wildlife spotting, it’s essential to seek the expertise of experienced guides.
+Alternatively, a short one-day trek to Rolla, with overnight camping in the GHNP, can be a wonderful experience.

 Trekking in Great Himalayan National Park